Important Presenter Information

 Guidelines for formatting and submitting your research paper are available below under "Format-specific Session Information, research papers."

-Available in January: Presenters and exhibitors have the opportunity to link their sessions with online exhibit listings, making sessions easier to find.
+Presenters and exhibitors have the opportunity to link their sessions with online exhibit listings, making sessions easier to find.
 Please help us create a holistic learning environment that enriches the attendee experience while supporting your goals and those of our corporate partners.
 Establish connections with exhibitors whose products and services are an integral part of your session content on your presenter portal.
+Click on the link to "Connect your session to exhibitors with related products and services." to search for exhibitors by company name and product category, or confirm requests from exhibitors to connect to your session.
 You can connect up to 10 exhibitors to your session.

 The conference will be based in Eastern Daylight Time (EDT: UTC−04:00) as the in-person event will be held in Orlando, FL.
 From the program search page you will have the option to display session times in EDT or in your device's time zone.